Cyber-Cyber/Pi-Star-Mapper/README.md

 If you want to change any of the variables in a node, double click to edit it's properties.
 Tip: After you run pistar-mapper.ps1, if you click on the debug icon on the right side of Node Red, you should see the update come through as they're published.
 If you see nothing, check the $nodeRedHttp variable in the pistar-mapper.ps1 file.

 ## How To Run
 Open a PowerShell window and navigate to the directory you saved the pistar-mapper.ps1 file.
+Simply type 'powershell.exe –ExecutionPolicy Bypass .\pistar-mapper.ps1'
-Simply type '.\pistar-mapper.ps1' followed by the 'enter' key.
+followed by the 'enter' key.
 This should start the script which will display a log of time, callsign, name, talkgroup number and name.
 Next you'll want to open a web browser and go to http://ip:1880/pistarmapper (where you replace ip with the IP address that you installed Node Red on).
 After the page loads, the next time a new callsign comes in, it should automatically update the map!

 # 73!